Do you want to exclude specific pages, posts, authors, and more from WordPress search?

 Simply click the ‘Add Rule’ button to create your first rule.

-To exclude specific post tags from the search results, simply open the first dropdown menu and select ‘Tags.’
+To exclude specific post tags from the search results, simply open the dropdown menu and select ‘Tags.’

 Now, when visitors search your WordPress website, SearchWP will exclude all the selected categories, tags, or custom taxonomies from its results.